 For a foreign reader, the story is about timing.
 A small South American country with a big oil discovery on the way is trying to put its house in order before the windfall lands, rather than after.

 The National Assembly passed the budget in the early hours of July the first, after a long debate.
-The vote was thirty-one in favour to sixteen against, giving the government its formal approval for the year’s spending and revenue.
+The vote was 31 in favour to 16 against, giving the government formal approval for the year’s spending and revenue.

 Why the Suriname budget reform is about more than one year

 In the same session, Finance Minister Adelien Wijnerman set out the wider plan.
-She said the government would strengthen how it manages public money, steer state companies more tightly, and prepare the country for the coming oil and gas boom.
+She said the government would manage public money better, steer state companies more tightly, and prepare the country for the coming oil and gas boom.

 That last point is the heart of it.
-Suriname owns a string of state firms, several of which lose money year after year, and the government now wants to evaluate each one and, where the losses cannot be justified, wind it down or close it.
+Suriname owns a string of state firms, several of which lose money year after year, and the government now wants to review each one and wind down or close those whose losses cannot be justified.

 The logic is straightforward.
 Every dollar that props up a failing state company is a dollar not spent on schools, clinics or roads, and the government argues that discipline now will protect the far larger sums coming later from oil.